-Although histogram bin probabilities derived from integration of the channel model over the width of bins are nonzero, real measurements from a finite number of cells (e.g. a block) will often produce zero-count bins if the bin probability is efficiently small.
-Fig. 4 shows the effective resolution as a function of the number of P/E cycles for the three bin-placement paradigms.
-Adjacent bins with induced probability less than $10^{-4}$ are combined.
-The equal-probability bin-placement paradigm has full resolution throughout the entire P/E cycling process, while the other paradigms lose resolution in some P/E cycling conditions.
+To compute the effective resolution, combine adjacent zerocount bins into one effective bin and count the number of resulting bins.
+Fig. 4 shows the effective resolution as a function of the number of P/E cycles for the three binplacement paradigms.
+Adjacent bins with induced probability less than 10^{-4} are combined.
+The equal-probability binplacement paradigm has full resolution throughout the entire P/E cycling process, while the other paradigms lose resolution in some P/E cycling conditions.
 This suggests that the equal-probability bin-placement paradigm has a good tracking capability over the whole Flash lifetime.

-Because of the superior performance in terms of both $D{E^2}$ and effective resolution, the equal-probability bin-placement paradigm is used in the channel parameter estimation discussed in the remainder of this paper.
+Because it has superior performance both in terms of D{E^2} and effective resolution, the equal-probability bin-placement paradigm is used in the channel parameter estimation discussed in the remainder of this paper.